Resume Writing

 What is the best resume format for ATS in 2026?

 The reverse chronological format is the best resume format for ATS.
 It presents work history in a single-column, linear layout that parsers can read easily.
 Use standard section headings, a clean font like Arial or Calibri, and save as .docx whenever possible.
+For maximum safety, run your final resume through an ATS Inspector before submitting.

 Should I use a PDF or Word document for ATS?